Ribollita- Italian Veggie and Bread Soup Recipe

 - 1 28 oz can of whole tomatoes.
 I prefer San Marzano Fire Roasted Whole Tomatoes if you can find them

 - 32 fl. oz. of veggie or chicken broth.
 I prefer chicken or veggie

 - 1 large loaf of sourdough bread with the crust removed

 - 1/4 cup of grated parmigiano reggiano for garnish.

 - In a large deep pot saute the garlic over medium heat for about a minute or until golden

 - Add the onions, carrots and celery.
 Saute until the onions are translucent.
 About 5 minutes.

 - Add the can of tomatoes, the container of broth and the salt.
 Stir these ingredients and allow to come to a boil over medium/high heat.

-- Once the liquid comes to a boil, bring it down to a simmer and add the fresh Rosemary.
+- Once the liquid comes to a boil, bring it down to a simmer and add the rosemary and salt.
 Cover and let it sit for 20 minutes.

-- Remove the Rosemary and add the pureed cannellini beans.
-Mix and let sit for 5 more minutes.
+- Remove the Rosemary and add 1/2 can cannellini beans.

 - Remove the soup from the heat and puree.
 I pureed mine using an immersion blender.
 You can also puree the soup in a blender that can handle hot food.

 - Add the other 1/2 of the cannellini beans.